ngrx/platform/docs/schematics/README.md

     StoreDevtoolsModule.instrument(),
 ```

-during development and probably remove that line in production.
+during development, and probably remove that line in production.

 And in the file in `reducers/index.ts` remove the line: